Qurila/shared-mods/[Shared] Info Description Parts (Kurila)/README.md

 # Shared Info Description Parts

-Contains text modules for an extended InfoDescription There are also some minor changes to vanilla texts.
+Contains text modules for an extended InfoDescription.
+There are also some minor changes to vanilla texts.

 ## Use Info Description Parts in your Mod

 Take the building blocks for "Demand" and "Supply" and build them into your InfoDescription via [AssetData(XXX) Text].
-After each [AssetData(XXX) Text] entry for "Demand" and "Supply", it is best to set your own text blocks assigned with a GUID.
+After each [AssetData(XXX) Text] entry for "Demand" and "Supply" you set your own text modules.
+I recommend defining each text module via a GUID and inserting it with [AssetData(XXX) Text].
+Otherwise the code will be much too long and confusing with several entries.

 - &#xD;&#xA = Line break